Anthony-Vuong/TactBot/README.md

 ✔️12/05/2020: Updates to turret encoder.py and added 2 buttons/1 edit text widgets in app design.
 MainActivity completed with core bluetoohconnection structure!
 Not tested...

 ✔️12/14/2020: Turret Controller Class created and pi cam integration research conducted.

+✔️12/18/2020: More turret features included in python file